xetorthio/johm/README.md

 I need JOhm in my projects, so I forked it and will maintain it here.
 Go ahead if you have pull requests to merge from the original repository, I will merge them asap.

+I've already added support for enums, dates and some improvements like ignoring some field retrieval.
+I also already merged PR 39 which is useful for querying on multiple fields at the same time.

 ## What can I do with JOhm?
 JOhm is still in active development.
 The following features are currently available: